hai-vr/documentation/docs/products/prefabulous-avatar/component-reference/edit-mesh-anchor-override.md

 ﻿# Edit Mesh Anchor Override

-Find all SkinnedMeshRenderers and all MeshRenderers of the avatar and change the Anchor Override.
+Finds all SkinnedMeshRenderers and all MeshRenderers of the avatar and changes the Anchor Override.